Penetrum-Security/Maltree-Issue-Repo/README.md

  - Produces a custom Yara rule by grabbing the most interesting strings*
  - Full dynamic analysis*
  - And much more

+A free version of Malcore without the extra ammenties will be released soon.

 # Malnet